King Air 350 vs PC-12: Twin Turboprop Showdown

 King Air 350s hold value well due to strong corporate demand.
 Ten-year-old models retain 50-60% of original value.
 The large fleet ensures parts availability and mechanic familiarity worldwide.
 Financing is readily available through specialized lenders.
 Insurance premiums are reasonable for experienced turbine pilots with appropriate ratings.

-PC-12s command premium resale values—often retaining 60-70% of value after 10 years.
+PC-12s command premium resale values, often retaining 60-70% of value after 10 years.
 Demand consistently exceeds supply in the used market.
 The Pilatus factory support network provides global maintenance backing.
 Financing terms are favorable due to strong residual values.
 Insurance costs are competitive with twins despite the single engine.
-The PC-12’s reputation for reliability and efficiency keeps demand high, supporting strong resale prices.
+That’s what makes the PC-12 such an interesting proposition for operators thinking long-term about total cost of ownership.

 Leave a Reply